Spiral Motion Yoga and Metabolic Health (Part Five): the Dopamine Disconnect

 Scroll on to soak up the crux of this post, then head over to its continuation – Sliding Doors, Slow Rewards – exploring the power of yoga and mindfulness practices to balance dopamine and metabolism for healthy seasonal transitions.

-James Clear (Atomic Habits), points out how our "January surge" often fails because we're trying to make massive changes (motivated by dopamine) during a biologically challenging time.
+James Clear (Atomic Habits), points out how our "January surge" often fails because we're trying to make massive changes during a biologically challenging time.
 He suggests instead "sliding door moments" - small, strategic choices that honor our current energy levels while building toward larger goals.

 However, since becoming a parent, I have felt this massive tension, always near breaking point, never "having time" for my practice and feeling the kind of guilt/depression that only recovering Ashtangis (and maybe Catholics) can relate to.